blabla1337/skf-flask/skf/markdown/code_examples/django/9-code_example--Anti_caching_headers--.md

 	"""
     In order to set the Anti-Caching header you'll have to your application head in order to prevent the browser from caching

-    For adding Anti-Caching header in everypage we have to add a middleware
+    For adding Anti-Caching header in every page we have to add a middleware

     Make a middleware in yourapp/middleware.py
     """